IMPACT

 ) is a financial management software that helps 6M+ businesses do accounting, payments, payrolls, timesheets etc.

-It does a lot.
-It can get overwhelming.
+it does a lot.

 Search ties it all together.

-But new users (small business owners) repeatedly claimed “feeling lost”
+Yet: New users repeatedly claimed “feeling lost”

 11%